sakethbolla/EventSphere/DEPLOYMENT.md

 ### How It Works

 1. **Automatic Signing:**
-   - Images are built, pushed to container registries, then automatically signed in CI/CD pipelines
+   - Images are built, pushed to ECR, then automatically signed in CI/CD pipeline
    - Uses Cosign v2.2.1 with GitHub Actions OIDC authentication
-   - Signatures stored alongside images in container registries (GHCR/ECR)
+   - Signatures stored alongside images in ECR

 2. **Automatic Verification:**
-   - Signatures are verified before deployment in staging and production
+   - Signatures are verified before deployment in the CD pipeline
-   - Deployment is blocked if signature verification fails
+   - **Deployment is blocked if signature verification fails**
    - Ensures only signed, untampered images are deployed
+   - Verification happens automatically in the deploy job

 3. **No Manual Steps Required:**
    - No keys to generate or manage